Reidie/sbs/README.md

 sbs
 ===

-This is the source code for the installation and control app for the first version of Android Native SBS support.
+This is the source code for the installation and control app for the first version of Native SBS support for Android.
 Native SBS makes it possible to use all apps (like Plex, Play Movies, Netflix, etc.) with opendive, google cardboard or similar for viewing on a large virtual screen.

-- Installation might cause your phone to crash or freeze, but it doesn't do ANY permanent changes so a reboot should always help.
+Before you go ahead and install this app make sure that you have root and a working recovery in case something goes horribly wrong.

+The code that is the core of this functionality is not part of any open API so the compatibility of this app needs to be tested on a per android version and device type.

+When you have installed and enabled SBS (in the app) your device might fail to boot.
+If you selected the option of only enable "on next boot" you can just power off and power on the phone again and it *should* boot fine.
+If you select the "Dangerous" option you might not be so lucky.

+If your device fails to boot, read the "To manually undo everything SBS has done to your device" chapter below.

 - This has only been tested on AOKP_jflte_kitkat_nightly_2014-05-24 (AOKP based on 4.4.2 on Samsung S4 - I9505), but probably works with all CM11 based KitKat roms.
 (And possibly some KitKat stock ROMs)
-- You need a rooted ROM.
-- Installation is not stable due to the fact that some drivers doesn't sometime crashes when we restart the framework, I've attempted to work around this by triggering the installation with the power button, which also deactivates the graphics.
-- If installation fails, try again.
 - If the phone hangs, reboot it.
 - I use it with a bluetooth mouse and have watched hours and hours of movies with it (mostly when flying).
-- The "fill" functionality is not implemented.

 You can see it in action here: https://www.youtube.com/watch?v=74F7AbyVFl0